 McCorkle describes the incident in a post, which you can read

 in its entirety here.
-He refers to the woman as "the citizen"
+He refers to the woman

 When she contacted the police about the clothing, she wasn't taken seriously.

 One night she noted a second floor balcony door was open.
 She entered the home and secured the door.
 After that she discovered an opened closet at the base of the stairs with a pair of women’s jeans, a top, and a pillowcase stained with red stains.